 Once the period of disability ends, benefit payments end.

 On the first day of the month coincident with or following one year of employment, regular full-time staff members and College Division faculty members who teach 10 or more hours per week are covered by a Juilliard-paid long-term disability policy through Standard Insurance.
 Long-term disability pays you a benefit if you are unable to work because of a disabling injury or illness after 26 weeks.
 Benefits continue until you recover and return to work, or until you reach the plan's age limit.

-Group Life Insurance and Accidental Death and Dismemberment
+Group Life Insurance and AD&D

 Regular full-time staff members and College and Pre-College Division faculty members who teach 10 or more hours per week are eligible for Juilliard-paid group term life insurance through Standard Insurance.
 Coverage takes effect on the first day of the month following three months of employment.
 The amount of coverage is equal to the employee’s annual salary, rounded up to the nearest thousand with a maximum benefit of $300,000.

 Eligible employees also have the option of purchasing additional life and ad&d coverage to supplement their basic benefit.
 If elected, employees may also be able to purchase coverage for a spouse and/or dependent child(ren), and are responsible for paying the premiums of the additional coverage on a post-tax basis via Payroll deductions.

 All Juilliard employees are covered by Workers’ Compensation, an insurance carried in case of a work-related illness or injury.
 It is essential that every injury or accident be reported at once and that an online Incident Report is completed and submitted to the Facilities Office.
 Human Resources receives a copy of the incident report and will then process the necessary Workers’ Compensation paperwork.